Vice, Associate, and Assistant Deans

 Katherine Clegg Smith, PhD

 Vice Dean for Faculty

 Smith is responsible for initiatives to enhance the faculty experience, maximize productivity, and promote retention.
 She oversees new faculty orientation, professional development, and skill-building, ensuring adequate mentoring and implementing networking opportunities to foster collaboration and a culture of inclusiveness at all stages of faculty life.
 She is also a professor in the Department of Health, Behavior and Society, director of the Center for Qualitative Studies of Health and Medicine, and she chairs the University’s Doctor of Philosophy Board.

 Elizabeth Stuart, PhD

-Stuart is responsible for creating and leading a culture of educational research and innovation, including improving the quality of the School’s educational initiatives.
-This includes overseeing data collection efforts such as course evaluations and student surveys as well as serving on the University’s Vice Deans for Education committee.
-She is also a professor in Mental Health, with joint appointments in Biostatistics and Health Policy and Management.
+Stuart is responsible for enhancing the educational excellence of the Bloomberg School.
+She oversees the major academic office that facilitates and coordinates education activities, including coordination with the Office of Student Affairs.
+She is responsible for creating and leading a culture of educational research and innovation, and improving the quality of the School’s educational initiatives.
+She is a professor in Mental Health, with joint appointments in Biostatistics and Health Policy and Management.